derekparker/go-pear/README.md

 	dev+chriserin+derekparker@hashrocket.com

-### Changing Pairs globally

-	$ pear --global chriserin derekparker

-Will configure git globally so that the contributing programmers will be credited in commits across all projects and repositories.

 ## How Pear works

 Pear works by changing your local git configuration, the configuration for a specific repository.
 Pear stores the full name of each developer in the ~/.pearrc so that a programmer will only be prompted once for his/her full name.